edechter/GenLog/experiments/scripts/learn_successor/README.md

 Slight improvements across the board.

 ** Experiment 5:
+ABORTED see note below
+commit: ee3ab61

-Same Experiment 4, but count 100.
+Same as Experiment 4, but count 100.
 That is, start with grammar learned after experiment 3, and train on numbers 1-98 for a one batch 100 count.

+:LOGBOOK:
+?- load_gl('/Users/edechter/data/exp_2015-09-11-12-31-39/data/ovbem_gl_phase2_0001.gl').

+:END:

+Note: Experiment 5 failed because of bug in add_to_pqueue.
+The bug was that if an a really bad derivation was inserted into a saturated pqueue, then the infinum was not being updated when a better derivation was found.
+This meant that insertion of derivations was not being pruned in some cases.
+This bug should have only affected the runtime of the code, not the accuracy, but since the code is time-bound, it's hard to tell.

+ABORT

+** Experiment 5*: